timofeysie/nextjs-markdown-blog/writings/red-green-refactor-repeat-dojo.md

 ### About TDD & Red-Green-Refactor

-I recently joined a [coding dojo meetup](https://www.meetup.com/coding-dojo-sydney) where we practice Test Driven Development (TDD).
+I recently joined a [coding meetup](https://www.meetup.com/coding-dojo-sydney) where we practice Test Driven Development (TDD).
 The group is centered in Sydney, Australia, but since the Coronavirus has us all stuck at home, it's moved online.

 Testing can be hard to get into and easy to skip.
 But when done right, it gives confidence in a code base, enables safer refactoring and lets you rest easier at night, which is actually a real health benefit.